How to Tenderize Thin Chicken Breasts: Simple Tips for Juicy, Flavorful Results

 Steps for Salt Brining:

 1. Prepare the Brine: Dissolve 1/4 cup of salt in 4 cups of water.
-Optionally, add sugar, herbs, or spices for extra flavor.
+For additional flavor, you can optionally mix in sugar, herbs, or spices.

 2. Submerge the Chicken: Place thin chicken breasts in the brine and refrigerate for 30 minutes to an hour.